thanhdat-99/thanhdat-99/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Now this is not the end.
-It is not even the beginning of the end.
-But it is, perhaps, the end of the beginning. - Winston Churchill
+    ## Success is not final; failure is not fatal: it is the courage to continue that counts. - Winston Churchill